Ominvest unit IPO delayed to Sept; shares slump

-DUBAI (Reuters) - Oman Arab Bank, the banking arm of Oman International Development and Investment Co (Ominvest) OMAN.OM, has delayed its initial public offering (IPO) until September, according to a report published by the Oman News Agency.
+DUBAI, June 10 (Reuters) - Oman Arab Bank, the banking arm of Oman International Development and Investment Co (Ominvest) , has delayed its initial public offering (IPO) until September, according to a report published by the Oman News Agency.

 The bank sent a letter to the Capital Markets Authority informing the regulator of its decision to postpone the offering on the Muscat bourse, the report on the state-run news service said, although no reason for the move was cited.